dangoslen/dangoslen-me-site/content/blog/why-i-got-my-masters-degree-in-computer-science.md

 Put simply - money.
 I needed a job.
 I had also just finished paying back my undergraduate student loans - I didn't want to get new ones.

-Additionally, I was gearing up to get married (my girlfriend had moved back to Raleigh shortly after I took the GRE).
+Additionally, I was preparing to get married (my fiancé had moved back to Raleigh shortly after I took the GRE).
 I would need something more than a minimum wage job or a student job.

 My plan was simple: apply to the local program, and if I got in, I would talk to my workplace about how to make it work.
 If it became clear that my employer was not interested in working it out, I would apply to my dream program at some other time.
 GRE scores are valid for five years, so I would just have that plan in my back pocket.

 ## Getting Accepted and Setting Expectations

-Thankfully, I got accepted to the local program - hooray!
+Thankfully, I got accepted!
+Hooray!
 But this started the most complex part of this process: talking with my employer.

 While it is a bit of a stereotype, many software engineers are not good with people.
 Myself included.
 I am either way to intense and technical, or would rather not speak at all.
 How was I going to discuss the idea of going to school part-time and reducing my hours on the job?
 And were my co-workers going to hate me?